The expert network industry surpassed $1.9 Bn in 2021 revenues, generated by more than 100 expert networks.

 Some networks have been around for a decade or more; others are brand new.
 Together, they make up a booming expert network industry.

 Many expert networks focus on a particular region, where they have a stronger footprint than others.
 Notable firms are pictured below.
-Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Arches and Liahnson each cover different parts of Southeast Asia.
-Infomineo has a unique positioning towards North Africa and the Middle east, as has Accurate Insights on Brazil.
+Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Nodes, Liahnson each cover different parts of Southeast Asia.
+Infomineo and Golden Apple have a rare coverage of North Africa and the Middle East, as has Accurate Insights and Wivenn in Brazil.
+Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient and Focal Fact in the UK.

 Who are the customers of expert networks?

 Expert networks started out in the early 2000’s with serving the hedge fund community.
 The services were soon in demand also in the wider financial industry, reaching private equity firms, asset managers, banks and consultants.
-The recent years have seen a notable growth in the corporate segment that is driven by two factors:
+The market is driven by a few fundamental trends:

 What is next for expert networks?

 The expert network industry is continuously evolving.
 Since we discussed industry consolidation v. fragmentation in 2018, the fragmentation case has had the upper hand.
-Fears that the industry reaches maturity might be overblown, but external pressures are mounting:
+Fears that the industry reaches maturity might be overblown, as expert network recruitment is far above pre-pandemic levels.

-- Secondly, the ease of finding experts attracts new entrants to the market.
-This risks creating a fatigue both among experts (receiving too many identical requests) and among clients (receiving too many similar sales pitches).
+- Firstly, the ease of finding experts attracts new entrants to the market.
+This risks creating a fatigue both among experts (receiving too many identical requests) and among clients (receiving too many similar sales pitches), and margin-eroding competition as indicated in the GLG S-1.

-- Finally, Inex One enables a more efficient market, driving business to the high-performing expert networks.
+- Secondly, Inex One enables a more efficient market, driving business to high-performing expert networks, away from legacy operators.
+These firms are often specialists on certain geographies and industries, giving superior service quality to their clients.